Interactions Dashboard¶

 Select the IDs, Queues, Channels, Agents, Status, CSAT, and Custom Tags.

-- On the pop-up window, enter a name for the filter and click Save & Apply.
+- On the pop-up window, enter a name for the filter and select Save & Apply.

-A confirmation message is displayed, and the filter is created.
+A confirmation message appears, and creates the filter.

 Filter for Custom Tags [Beta]¶